-- For paper filters:

-To prevent injury from dust and debris, wear ANSI-approved safety goggles, NIOSH-approved dust mask/respirator, an

-- NIOSH-approved dust mask/respirator, and heavy-duty work gloves.
-In a well-ventilated area away from bystanders, use pressurized air to blow dust out of the filter.
+- For "paper" filter elements: To prevent injury from dust and debris, wear ANSI-approved safety goggles, NIOSH-approved dust mask/respirator, and heavy-duty work gloves.
+In a well-ventilated area away from bystanders, use pressurized air to blow dust out of the air filter.

+If this does not get the filter clean, replace it.

-- For foam filters:
+- For foam filter elements:

-Wash the filter in warm water and mild
+Wash the element in warm water and

-detergent several times.
+mild detergent several times.
 Rinse.
-Squeeze out

-excess water and allow it to dry completely.
+Squeeze out excess water and allow it to dry

-Soak the filter in lightweight oil briefly,
+completely.
+Soak the filter in lightweight oil

-then squeeze out the excess oil.
+briefly, then squeeze out the excess oil.

-- 3. Install the cleaned filter(s).
+- Install the cleaned filter.
 Secure the Air Cleaner Cover before use.

-Spark plug Maintenance
+Spark Plug Maintenance

 - Disconnect spark plug cap from end of plug.
 Clean out debris from around spark plug. - 2.
-Using a spark plug wrench, remove the spark plug. - Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
+Using a spark plug wrench, remove the spark plug. - 3.
+Inspect the spark plug: If the electrode is oily, clean it using a clean, dry rag.
 If the electrode has deposits on it, polish it using emery paper.
 If the white insulator is cracked or chipped, the spark plug needs to be replaced.

 Recommended Spark Plugs

-NGK ® BP-6ES
+NGK [®] BP-6ES

 NHSP® / TORCH® F6TC